-Hunters have debated the pros and cons of the 308 vs 30-06 vs 300 Win Mag for decades.
+The 308 vs 30-06 vs 300 Win Mag debate has gone on for about as long as those three cartridges have existed.
 They’re all great cartridges with different strengths and weaknesses, but the question remains: which one should you be hunting with?

 Note: some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.

 Additionally, I recorded an entire podcast episode on this exact subject.
 If you’d rather listen than read, you can either just press play below or click the appropriate link to download the episode through your preferred service.

 308 Winchester vs 30-06 vs 300 Win Mag: Similarities

 First, lets start with the areas where the .308 Winchester, .30-06 Springfield, and .300 Win Mag are similar.

 All three are centerfire rifle cartridges that use the same .308″ bullet diameter.
 This means they can also use the same bore snake in your gun cleaning kit).
 All three also have popular projectile weights ranging from 150 to 180 grains.
 All are great cartridges for hunting medium to large sized game on every continent under the right circumstances.

 These cartridges are also have well deserved reputations for accuracy and performance at extended range.
 In skilled hands, all three are perfectly capable of hitting targets in excess of 1,000 yards.